japeto/nlp-workshop-2020/README.md

 # Relation Extraction Using Word2vec

-This library was created as implementation of a similar Pikuliack method for semantic relationship extraction.
+This library was created as implementation for semantic relationship extraction.
 The goal is to take small set of exemplary pairs defining semantic relation and expand it with new pairs.

 ## Installation